isamu/zenn-docs/articles/graphai-nested-agent-generator.md

 ---

+# Introduction to nestedAgentGenerator for Converting GraphAI GraphData (Workflows) into Agents

+The `nestedAgentGenerator` in `GraphAI` allows you to easily convert `GraphData` (workflows) into executable agents.
+This enables flexible execution of nested subgraphs within workflows while improving reusability and simplifying the integration process.

+Key features:

+- Efficiently handles workflows defined in `GraphData`.
+- Facilitates the reuse of nested subgraphs.
+- Enables seamless packaging and distribution via npm when combined with `agentFunctionInfo`.

 GraphAI has a `nestedAgent` that executes `GraphData` within an agent to define workflows.
 The `nestedAgent` executes subgraph `GraphData` (workflows) that are nested and defined within the main `GraphData`.